Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: The method: A secure protocol for score based rules

-Such a collusion scenario is highly improbable, and its probability decreases as $D$ increases.
+A collusion scenario that threatens the security of our protocol is highly improbable, and its probability decreases as $D$ increases.
 Ideally, the talliers would be parties that enjoy high level of trust within the organization or state in which the elections take place, and whose business is based on such trust.
 Betraying that trust may incur devastating consequences for the talliers.
-Hence, even if $D$ is set to a low value such as $D=4$ or even $D=3$, the probability of a total breakdown of trust in any conceivable application scenario (with a proper selection of the talliers) would be negligible.
+Hence, even if $D$ is set to a low value such as $D=5$, in which case at least 3 talliers need to collude in order to recover the personal ballots, the probability of such a breakdown of trust in any conceivable application scenario (with a proper selection of the talliers) would be negligible.

 Another possible attack scenario is as follows: a voter $V_j$ can eavesdrop on the communication link between another voter $V_n$ and each of the talliers, and intercept the messages that $V_n$ sends to the talliers (in Protocol \ref{algvote}'s Step 3) in order to recover $\bw_n$ from them; additionally, $V_j$ may replace $V_n$'s original messages that carry shares of $\bw_n$ with other messages (say, ones that carry shares of $\bw_j$, or any other desired fake ballot).
-Such an attack can be easily thwarted by requiring each party (a voter or a tallier) to have a certified public key, encrypt each message that he sends out using the receiver's public key and then sign it using his own private key; also, when receiving messages, each party must first confirm them using the public key of the sender and then send a suitable message of confirmation to the receiver.
+Such an attack can be easily thwarted by requiring each party (a voter or a tallier) to have a certified public key, encrypt each message that he sends out using the receiver's public key and then sign it using his own private key; also, when receiving messages, each party must first verify them using the public key of the sender and then send a suitable message of confirmation to the sender.
 Namely, each message that a voter $V_n$ sends to a tallier $T_d$ in Step 3 of Protocol \ref{algvote} should be signed with $V_n$'s private key and then encrypted by $T_d$'s public key; and $T_d$ must acknowledge its receipt and verification.